eosoceania/IDOBI/README.md

 # IDOBI

+### Warning: Repo has vulnerable dependencies.
+Dev mode only.
 This is a React App that allows you to connect to the IPFS network and immutably store files on the blockchain.

 ## Setup IPFS Gateway